René Cassin: Interwar period

 He helped to found the Union fédérale, a leftist pacifist organization for veterans.

 Cassin also headed many non-governmental organizations (NGO) and founded the French Federation of Disabled War Veterans in 1918 and served until 1940 as its president and then as its honorary president.

+In 1920, Cassin was appointed professor of law at Lille and in 1929 at Paris, where he continued to teach until 1960.
+In addition, he taught at the Academy of International Law of The Hague, and at the Geneva Graduate Institute, among other places.

 As a French delegate to the League of Nations from 1924 to 1938, Cassin pressed for progress on disarmament and for developing institutions to aid the resolution of international conflicts.

 Second World War

 Refusing the armistice, Cassin embarked on a British ship, the SS Ettrick, in Saint-Jean-de-Luz on 24 June 1940, and joined General Charles de Gaulle in London to help him continue the war against Germany.
 Cassin was, therefore, one of the first to join de Gaulle.

 De Gaulle needed legal help to draft the statutes of Free France and so Cassin's arrival in London was very welcome.

 René Cassin did not speak English but already knew leading academics and political figures like British Foreign Minister Anthony Eden.

 In April 1941, Cassin made a radio broadcast from London by addressing himself especially to French Jews from a secular viewpoint and reminding them of the full and equal protection that France had always offered to Jews since the French Revolution.
 He exhorted them to help pay back that debt by joining the forces of Free France.
 In May, Vichy France stripped Cassin of his French citizenship and in 1942 sentenced him to death in absentia.